sibellavia/sibellavia.github.io/posts/my-path-salesforce-administrator-1.md

 I started studying for the Salesforce Administrator Certification.
 Actually, I've been doing their Trailheads for two weeks.
 The architecture of the project I am following contemplates a wide use of Salesforce and the need to deepen its details is inevitable.

 As a Scrum Master and Analyst of my team, I have decided to set myself a goal: to work on Salesforce, and at the same time study to take the first certification that can allow me to deepen my knowledge of this CRM.
+My goal is to grow technically, help my team and provide the customer with a unique service.

+For those unfamiliar with Salesforce, below I will give an explanation in broad terms, and then I will explain my path.

 ## What is Salesforce